dictyBase/dicty-frontpage/docs/editor/folder-structure.md

 _/editor/data_ - any placeholder json files go here

+_/editor/flow_ - contains all reusable Flow type checking for the editor

 _/editor/plugins_ - this is the home of all of our plugins

 - each plugin has its own file (i.e. `bold.js`, `italic.js`, etc.)